 - minimum space requirements for pigs,

 - a prohibition of manual blunt force trauma—also known as thumping—as a form of euthanasia for piglets,

 - access to vegetation with an increase in the minimum outdoor space requirements for birds, and

 - perches and better lighting for birds.

 While we commend the USDA for their long-awaited efforts and believe that this proposed rule will ensure greater transparency within the Organic program, there are other leading animal welfare certifications—Animal Welfare Approved (AWA), Certified Humane (CH) and Global Animal Partnership (GAP)—that already have detailed standards addressing our range of concerns.
-Not all welfare certifications are created equal, and it’s important to understand what all of these different labels mean.
+Not all welfare certifications are created equal; labels that appear similar can mean entirely different things.
 That’s why we created BuyingPoultry, an authoritative rating system and database of poultry products, to help you learn which brands and certifications align with your values.
 As we advocate for greater transparency in the Certified Organic program, we can simultaneously ensure that the lives of millions of farmed animals are improved by looking for and purchasing other third-party certified animal products.
 Together, we can change the way America eats and farms.